 To point to a time at the end of the program where each student, individually, may make his or her own discernment of faith and choose to profess that faith publicly if ready, or to defer that declaration to a later time.

-Contact TC Anderson for more information.
+Contact Rebekah Anderson for more information.